asyncapi/website/pages/about/index.md

 We apologize in advance if we failed to recognize your work.
 Feel free to contact us on [Slack](https://www.asyncapi.com/slack-invite/), and we will fix it immediately, or just talk to our [All Contributors bot](https://allcontributors.org).

 ## AsyncAPI, in numbers
-We, at AsynAPI, are trying to build the future of Event-Driven Architectures.
-We are steadily progressing towards our mission and we are growing as a strong community.
 Interested to know more about our growth?
 Feel free to check our annual summary report:
 - [Summary report 2020](/blog/2020-summary)
 - [Summary report 2021](/blog/2021-summary)